Month End Sale : Flat 30% off ON LIVE CLASSES + 2 FREE SELF-PACED COURSES AS A BONUS! - SCHEDULE CALL

 If you want to check if a record exists or not, then it is better to use exist () instead of count () function.
 The Exist () function will exit the query as soon as the desired value is found, but Count () function will go through the whole database even after it is completed with the required search.
 From above discussion, it is clear that Exist () function will surely improve the SQL database performance tuning while the count () may affect the performance badly.
 This screenshot tells you the clear difference how both functions should be used according to your preferences.

 So, these are basic clashes between DBAs and Developers.
-According to the database administrator, he doesn’t agree with the issues related to SQL server while Developer doesn’t agree with the issues related to system app.
-Read More: How to install Microsoft SQL Server Express
+According to the database administrator, he doesn’t agree with the issues related to SQL server while the Developer doesn’t agree with the issues related to the system app.

 To avoid this situation, both DBAs and developers need to work together for effective outputs at the end.
 Here are some quick SQL server performance tuning tips for DBAs and developers that work amazingly in the long-run and are important for acing the SQL optimization interview questions.

 Read More: Average Salary of SQL Server Developer

-The above discussion not only helps you in SQL server database performance tuning, but avoids clashes between DBAs and developers too.
-Now you could manage things easily and faster than earlier and all the tips discussed above will reduce overall execution time for the database programs and make a solid foundation for SQL performance tuning interview questions preparation too..
+The above discussion not only helps you in SQL server database performance tuning but avoids clashes between DBAs and Developers too.
+Now you can manage things easily and faster than earlier, all the tips discussed above will reduce overall execution time for the database programs and make a solid foundation for SQL performance tuning interview questions preparation too..
 Even if you are a beginner to the database world or you are an advanced database user, these tips just work great for everyone working on different SQL versions and are ardent in knowing the performance tuning in sql server interview questions.
 Follow these tips to prepare for the SQL server performance tuning interview questions with ease.

 Receive Latest Materials and Offers on SQL Server Course